 Since 1997, Victorian law has stated that smoke alarms must be installed in all homes.
 It is the legal responsibility of the home owner to ensure working smoke alarms are installed.

-No!
-Smoke detectors must have their batteries changed and vents vacuumed every year.
+No! smoke detectors must have their batteries changed and vents vacuumed every year.
 The MFB advises that you do this at the end of daylight savings each year, to serve as a reminder.
-Smoke detectors should also have the test button pressed monthly, and must be completely replaced every 10 years.
+Smoke detector should also have the test button pressed monthly Smoke detectors must also be totally replaced every 10 years.